ICSV31AIchallenge/ICSV31-AI-Challenge/README.md

 The recorded drone sounds, originally sampled at 48 kHz, were downsampled to 16 kHz and segmented into 2 second segments.
 - The drone sounds were mixed with background noise at a signal-to-noise ratio (SNR) of -5 to 5 dB to simulate real-flight conditions.
-The background noise consisted of recordings from three distinct campus locations (ponds, hills, and gates), as well as industrial noise from ToyADMOS Noise, which was recorded in a real factory environment.
+The background noise consisted of recordings from three distinct campus locations (ponds, hills, and gates), as well as industrial noise from DEMAND Noise, which includes noise from the park, town square, and traffic intersection environments.

 ![Figure3](figures/fault.png)